jlleongarcia/jlleongarcia/content/docs/Dev/dev-web.md

 url: 'create-your-website'
 ---

-You can create cool static websites with these frameworks, and also with [Remix](https://github.com/jacob-ebey/remix-ssg)
+You can create cool static websites with these frameworks, and also with [Remix](https://github.com/jacob-ebey/remix-ssg).

+I mean, with HUGO, Astro, NodeJS, jekyll...

+And if you are new to Websites, do it (The Web [Deployment](#select-the-deployment-method)) with [Github Pages](https://jalcocert.github.io/JAlcocerT/how-to-use-github-pages/) to get a free subdomain with it.

 {{< details title="Important Files for all Webs 📌" closed="true" >}}